 ROUTINE: This is the response you want to develop by seeing your cue, such as grabbing your gym clothes and heading straight to the gym.

-REWARD: Feel a boost in your mood or treat yourself to a green smoothie after each workout.
+REWARD: Feel rewarded with a refreshed, energetic, and mood boosting feeling or treat yourself to a green smoothie after each workout.